 You will need to use a special shampoo that is specifically designed to remove chlorine from hair (called chlorine-removal shampoos or clarifying shampoos) to more thoroughly clean the chlorine out of your hair.

 Shampoos unfortunately also strip the hair of its natural oils, so you will need to replenish and moisturize your hair by using conditioner afterwards.
-The one-two punch of shampoo and conditioner is essential for keeping your hair chlorine-free and moisturized.
+The one-two punch of shampoo and conditioner is essential for keeping your hair moisturized and chlorine-free.

 How to prevent chlorine damage